Performance best practices

 Operating system recommendations

-Use a recent version of your preferred operating system as it will typically have the most recent software and hardware optimizations.
+Use a recent version of your preferred operating system because it typically offers the most recent software and hardware optimizations.
+For example, using Linux kernel version 6.2 or later provides the best performance by enabling Tailscale to use the latest kernel features.

 Linux optimizations for subnet routers and exit nodes